top of page

 What Metricide Looks Like: The Telltale Signs

-These telltale signs are not measurement theory problems; they are observable behaviors.
-When appearing consistently, they indicate that performance measurement is no longer serving its core purpose of providing credible evidence about whether strategy is working and where attention is needed.
+Metricide reveals itself through observable behaviors and patterns signaling that performance measurement is no longer serving its core purpose of providing evidence for knowing if strategy is working and where attention is needed.

 Telltale Signs in the KPIs Themselves